Training Courses

 Between October and December 2021 Sharon Piggott was feeling unwell and constantly tired but like a lot of busy women, she simply explained it away, putting it down to getting older or being stressed.
 Little did she realise however that she was seriously unwell with heart failure.

-Originally from the UK but now living in Co Cork, 59-year-old Sharon was juggling working with caring for her elderly mother who has Alzheimer’s Disease when in October last year she began to feel unwell.
+Originally from the UK but now living in Co Cork, 59-year-old Sharon was juggling working in a residential care home for people with intellectual disabilities while also caring for her elderly mother who has Alzheimer’s Disease.
+In October 2021 she began to feel unwell.
 She said she was constantly tired, and irritable and felt as if she was coming down with flu.

 She contacted her GP a number of times only to be sent for Covid tests all of which came back negative and was prescribed antibiotics and steroids none of which seemed to help.